elmanekic/Traffic-Sign-Recognition-using-CNN/README.md

 ## Demo Video

-A full video demonstration of the application and prediction pipeline is available.
+A full video demonstration of the application and prediction pipeline is available on this repository Full video presentation of the project is available here: https://drive.google.com/drive/u/0/folders/1XdYl63Je9vs2viJ5lsomXDmH52LargWX (file is too large for upload)

 ## Authors & Copyright